evanshortiss/env-var/README.md

 // Environment variable that we will use for this example: process.env.ADMIN = 'admin@example.com'

-// Add an accessor named 'checkEmail' that verifies that the value is a
+// Add an accessor named 'asEmail' that verifies that the value is a
 // valid-looking email address.
 //
 // Note that the accessor function also accepts an optional second
 // parameter `requiredDomain` which can be provided when the accessor is
 // invoked (see below).
 const env = from(process.env, {
-  checkEmail: (value, requiredDomain) => {
+  asEmail: (value, requiredDomain) => {
     const split = String(value).split('@')

     // Validating email addresses is hard.